ministryofjustice/moj-frontend/docs/style-guide.md

 ### Taser (HMPPS only)

 Always capitalise, as Taser is a brand name.
-‘Taser’ is more widely used across HMPPS than the generic term ‘stun gun’.
+'Taser' is more widely used across HMPPS than the generic term 'stun gun'.

-Avoid using ‘Taser’ as a verb.
-Taser operatives ‘draw a Taser’ and follow a series of warnings before potentially ‘deploying’ the Taser.
+Avoid using 'Taser' as a verb.
+Taser operatives 'draw a Taser' and follow a series of warnings before potentially 'deploying' the Taser.

 ### temporary absence